10 INTERVENTION PRINCIPLES

 COLEACP provides assistance to strengthen national SPS capacity and support the DCIC to take corrective actions, based on DG SANTE’s recommendations during audits, and to compile monitoring data’s and information needed to complete the CAPSICUM dossier.

 COLEACP also directly supports private sector operators involved in fresh produce export value chains.
-Currently, 30 memoranda of understanding have been signed, with Ugandan producers’ cooperatives, exporters, consultancy firms, and private sector associations.
-Some new requests for supportare currently being analysed and an MoU will be developed.
+Currently, 31 memoranda of understanding have been signed, with Ugandan NPPO, producers’ cooperatives, exporters, consultancy firms, and private sector associations.
+Some new requests for support are currently being analysed and an MoU will be developed.

-Collective trainings are being organised to reinforce private companies’ capacity, either face-to face, fully digital or a combination of both.
-Some examples covering different thematics are listed here below, amongst many others;
+Collective trainings are being organised to reinforce public and private companies’ capacity, either face-to face, fully digital or a combination of both.

 Based on requests for support from companies, specific activities are organized tailor made to particular capacity building needs and ambitions of organisations (GLOBALG.A.P. and organic certification, crop management, basic business skills and access to finance, Hazard Analysis and Critical Control Points(HACCP), etc.); and business, governance and communication skills (strategy, website, etc.).